Health Insurance and Pre-Existing Conditions

 Why Do Pre-Existing Conditions Matter?

 When signing up for insurance, you want your insurer to pay for treatments for medical problems.
-If you have a pre-existing condition, you cannot make a claim related to that condition for 12 months.
+If you have a pre-existing condition, an insurer will not cover any treatment related to that condition for a period of up to 12 months.
 This means you would be responsible for paying out-of-pocket for medical services to treat that condition that are not covered by Medicare.

 The Private Health Insurance Act allows insurers to exclude coverage for pre-existing conditions to prevent people from waiting to sign up for insurance until after they have fallen ill.
 Health insurance is supposed to protect you in case you get sick and insurers assume the risk of you subsequently developing an illness after the purchase of a policy.
 Allowing people to sign up after they are already in need of hospital care would skew the risk pool and insurance could become prohibitively expensive for everyone.